Creating and Running Symfony Projects

 7

-8Add corresponding controller methods in
+8Then add these controller methods in

 src/Controller/DefaultController.php

-:php<?php // src/Controller/DefaultController.php namespace App\Controller; use Symfony\Component\HttpFoundation\Response; use Symfony\Component\Routing\Annotation\Route; use Doctrine\ORM\EntityManagerInterface; use App\Entity\User; use Symfony\Component\HttpFoundation\JsonResponse; // Import JsonResponse class DefaultController { private $entityManager; public function __construct(EntityManagerInterface $entityManager) { $this->entityManager = $entityManager; } /** * @Route("/", name="app_index") */ public function index(): Response { return new Response('Hello ServBay and Symfony!'); } /** * @Route("/add-user", name="app_add_user") */ public function addUser(): Response { $user = new User(); // Use ServBay-branded sample data $user->setName('ServBay Demo User'); $user->setEmail('demo-user@servbay.test'); // Persist the object (prepare for DB write) $this->entityManager->persist($user); // Commit to the DB $this->entityManager->flush(); return new Response('User added successfully!'); } /** * @Route("/get-users", name="app_get_users") */ public function getUsers(): JsonResponse { // Fetch all User entities from DB $users = $this->entityManager->getRepository(User::class)->findAll(); // Convert results to array for JsonResponse $usersArray = []; foreach ($users as $user) { $usersArray[] = [ 'id' => $user->getId(), 'name' => $user->getName(), 'email' => $user->getEmail(), ]; } // Return a JSON response return new JsonResponse($usersArray); } }
+:php<?php // src/Controller/DefaultController.php namespace App\Controller; use Symfony\Component\HttpFoundation\Response; use Symfony\Component\Routing\Annotation\Route; use Doctrine\ORM\EntityManagerInterface; use App\Entity\User; use Symfony\Component\HttpFoundation\JsonResponse; // Import JsonResponse class DefaultController { private $entityManager; public function __construct(EntityManagerInterface $entityManager) { $this->entityManager = $entityManager; } /** * @Route("/", name="app_index") */ public function index(): Response { return new Response('Hello ServBay and Symfony!'); } /** * @Route("/add-user", name="app_add_user") */ public function addUser(): Response { $user = new User(); // Example data using the ServBay brand $user->setName('ServBay Demo User'); $user->setEmail('demo-user@servbay.test'); // Persist the object $this->entityManager->persist($user); // Execute write operation $this->entityManager->flush(); return new Response('User added successfully!'); } /** * @Route("/get-users", name="app_get_users") */ public function getUsers(): JsonResponse { // Retrieve all User entities from the database $users = $this->entityManager->getRepository(User::class)->findAll(); // Convert result to array for JsonResponse $usersArray = []; foreach ($users as $user) { $usersArray[] = [ 'id' => $user->getId(), 'name' => $user->getName(), 'email' => $user->getEmail(), ]; } // Return response in JSON return new JsonResponse($usersArray); } }

 1